Quantum Simulation of Lattice Gauge Theories on Superconducting Circuits: Quantum Phase Transition and Quench Dynamics: Quench dynamics

 We further pursue the relation between the emergent approximate Gauss law and the anomalous spreading of $s$ charges after a quantum quench.
-Clearly, without the gauge broken term $\hat{H}_2$, the hopping of $s$ charge is accompanied by the flip of $\tau$ spin between $\ket{\rightarrow}$ and $\ket{\leftarrow}$ leading to the energy change of $2h$, see the first and second steps in Fig.~\ref{fig_5}(a).
+Clearly, without the gauge breaking term $\hat{H}_2$, the hopping of $s$ charge is accompanied by the flip of $\tau$ spin between $\ket{\rightarrow}$ and $\ket{\leftarrow}$ leading to the energy change of $2h$, see the first and second steps in Fig.~\ref{fig_5}(a).
 Thus, $s$ charge is confined and localized under non-zero transverse fields~\cite{Schweizer2019,Borla2020}, as shown in Fig.~\ref{fig_5}(b).

 However, what is the fate of this confinement when adding a gauge-violation term?
 Here, $\hat H_2$ contains the gauge violation term $\hat{\tau}_{j-\frac{1}{2}}^y\hat{s}_j^z\hat{\tau}_{j+\frac{1}{2}}^y$.
 This term can flip two NN $\tau$ spins between $\ket{\rightarrow}$ and $\ket{\leftarrow}$.
-Thus, as shown in Fig.~\ref{fig_5}(a), under the role of $\hat H_1$, the system can firstly have two imaginary processes to make a $s$ spin hop to the NNN cell with flipping two $\tau$ spins.
+Thus, as shown in Fig.~\ref{fig_5}(a), under the role of $\hat H_1$, the system can firstly have two imaginary processes to make a $s$ spin hop to the NNN cell by flipping two $\tau$ spins.
 Then, these two $\tau$ spins can flip back through the term $\hat{\tau}_{j-\frac{1}{2}}^y\hat{s}_j^z\hat{\tau}_{j+\frac{1}{2}}^y$.
-Here, this whole process does not violate the energy conservation, and thus is a real process.
+Here, this whole process does not violate energy conservation and thus is a real process.
 This is the phenomenological mechanism why $s$ charge can only emerge NNN hopping for large $h$, and the compression of NN hopping of $s$ charge can be considered as the effect of confinement induced by emergent Gauss law.
-From Fig.~\ref{fig_4}(c) and Fig.~\ref{fig_5}(b), we can find that, in the early time scale $t\le6$, the dynamics of $H_f$ is almost same as the pure gauge invariant model, $\hat H_1$.
-At a much larger time scale $t>10$, higher order process which violates the emergent gauge invariance contributes, and the NNN spreading dynamics recovers.
+From Fig.~\ref{fig_4}(c) and Fig.~\ref{fig_5}(b), we can find that, in the early time scale $t\le6$, the dynamics of $H_f$ is almost same as the pure gauge-invariant model, $\hat H_1$.
+At a much larger time scale $t>10$, higher-order process that violates the emergent gauge invariance contributes, and the NNN spreading dynamics recovers.